rpenziol/proxmox-kubernetes-bootstrap/README.md

 * Install Ansible and its dependencies

     ```bash
-    pip install -r ansible/requirements.txt
+    python -m pip install -r ansible/requirements.txt
+    exec bash --login  # Reload shell to add 'ansible-playbook' and 'ansible-galaxy' to your path
     ```
-    Note: in some environments you may need to use `pip3` instead of `pip`
+    Note: in some environments you may need to use `python3` instead of `python`
 * Install Ansible collections
     ```bash
     ansible-galaxy install -r ansible/requirements.yml